mattrbahr/shopify-analytics/pages/subscribe.md

 ---

 Interested in receiving an email when we publish a new query or add a new analytics resource?
 Submit your email below to subscribe.
-Emails sent every Monday. *We'll never share your email  or use it for any other purpose.*
+Emails sent once a week. *We'll never share your email  or use it for any other purpose.*